okfish/django-oscar-news/README.rst

 Documentation
 -------------

-The full documentation is at https://django-oscar-news.readthedocs.org.
+The full documentation will be at https://django-oscar-news.readthedocs.org sometimes :)

 Quickstart
 ----------